shiva-g/ibd-gwas/writeup/methods.md

 ### SNP filters
 * Start with 683369 markers across 118 cases and 99 controls.
-* Use plink to remove 97585 monogenic snps and markers not called for more than 5% of samples (geno 0.05).
+* Use plink to remove 97585 monomorphic snps and markers not called for more than 5% of samples (geno 0.05).
 * Remove 1363 duplicated variants and 4560 positions that appeared more than once with plink.
 * Remove 3 samples with more than 5% of markers not called (plink mind 0.05).
     *   IBD case 201939090179_R06C01          N    52791   557037  0.09477